ArchitectArjunJain/CycleGAN/README.md

-# Style Transfer using CycleGAN
+# Translate Brain MRI scans

 Misdiagnosis in the medical field is a very serious issue but it’s also uncomfortably common to occur.
 Imaging procedures in the medical field requires an expert radiologist’s opinion since interpreting them is not a simple binary process ( Normal or Abnormal).
 Even so, one radiologist may see something that another does not.
 This can lead to conflicting reports and make it difficult to effectively recommend treatment options to the patient.